pigmon/SqueezeDet_Win/README.md

 https://github.com/BichenWuUCB/squeezeDet

 ### 2017.10.09
 A few py2-py3 changes to make it working on Windows 10.
+(Because there is only Tensorflow for Python 3.5 or upper)

 #### 1. import error in Python 3.x
 Such as :